hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### REST API Architecture

 DGCat-Admin communicates with BIG-IP exclusively through the iControl REST API over HTTPS.
-Every operation — listing datagroups, reading records, applying changes, saving configuration — is an API call.
+Every operation: listing datagroups, reading records, applying changes, saving configuration is an API call.
 This means the tool can run from anywhere with network access to the BIG-IP management interface.

 When you connect, the tool authenticates with the credentials you provide and validates the connection by querying the BIG-IP system.
 All subsequent operations use the same authenticated session.